Lakshay03Feb/git_tutorial/README.md

-## This is the Git Tutorial by Lakshay Malhotra Data Scientist working in zestmoney
+## This is the Git Tutorial by Lakshay Malhotra Data Scientist

-you can read this file